HYSA COVID19 PROTOCOLS More details

 Elements of the HYSA Logo

 The bird - Hawaiian 'Iwa, the Great Frigatebird, is a seabird that can be seen across all the islands and is considered a circum-equatorial bird.
 In this region, they tend to nest in the remote islands and atolls of the Northwestern Hawaiian Islands.
 It gets its Hawaiian name 'iwa, meaning "thief," because it literally steals its food from other seabirds.
-Learn more about this thief in-flight here and here.
+Learn more about this thief in-flight here.

 Sails of various HYSA fleets - El Toro, 420, Open Skiff (Bic), Laser

-Ocean waves and currents - A Hawaiian Kapa design of the ocean waves and currents that flow around the islands, and a symbolism of the convergence of cultures in Hawaii.
+Ocean waves and currents - A Hawaiian Kapa design of the ocean waves and currents that flow around the islands, a symbolism of the convergence of cultures in Hawaii.
 Learn a bit about Hawaiian Kapa and designs from here and this video here.